chenhaha666/mongol-font-extractor/README.md

-*Uyghur-Mongolian Font Glyph Extraction Tool
+*Uighur-Mongolian Font Glyph Extraction Tool
-This is a graphical Python tool that can batch extract Uyghur-Mongolian characters (Unicode U+1820~U+1842) from TTF fonts and save them as images with uniform size.
+This is a graphical Python tool that can batch extract Uighur-Mongolian characters (Unicode U+1820~U+1842) from TTF fonts and save them as images with uniform size.

 *Features
 GUI support, suitable for non-programmer users